naa986/easy-video-player/README.md

 * Embed video with autoplay
 * Embed video with loop
 * Embed video with muted enabled
-* Customize the video player using modifier classes
+* Customize the video player using classes
-* Embed video using three different skins
 * Embed video using MediaElement player or default WordPress video player

 ## Easy Video Player Plugin Usage